ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 My father was never afraid to try something out of the ordinary, and he relished grossing out his children with his adventurous tastes.
 My brother, Porter, remembers my father’s gusto for eel during our trip to Spain, while I remember his excitement over sampling tripe at a local market on that same trip.
 My stomach still turns at the thought of it.

 One particularly memorable meal on our trip to Spain was a picnic lunch at the Windmills of Consuegra.
 My father was enamored at the idea of visiting the windmills described in Don Quixote, and so we packed up provisions and set out for the day.
-Before leaving Madrid, we picked up fresh bread, fine cheeses, various kinds of olives, assorted dry-cured hams, chocolate, and of course wine.
+Before leaving Madrid, we picked up fresh bread, one cheeses, various kinds of olives, assorted dry-cured hams, chocolate, and of course wine.
 It was a perfect meal.
 I can still remember my delight at the delicious simplicity of it.
-Who knew that a bit of gooey cheese on bread could taste so good?
-My father had assembled a quintessential dining experience that transcended any one particular element.
-It wasn’t just the setting, or the company, or even the food—it was all of the elements combined.
+Who knew that a bit of gooey cheese on bread could taste so goods My father had assembled a quintessential dining experience that transcended any one particular element.
+It wasn’t just the setting, or the company, or even the foods it was all of the elements combined.

 DunGranddaughters.jpg

 This is a lesson that has served me well over the years.
-Contrary to what many people might think, my father’s legacy has not been that food needs to be fancy or rarified to be enjoyed.
+Contrary to what many people might think, my father’s legacy has not been that food needs to be fancy or arrived to be enjoyed.
 Rather he taught me that the recipe for a good meal goes beyond the food.
 The key ingredients are the people, the setting, the context, and most of all, one’s own enthusiasm for the experience.
 When all of these ingredients are in place, then it is possible to truly savor the experience.
 I have thought of this as I’ve enjoyed cold macaroni and cheese on a hiking trail in northern Maine, as I’ve eaten strawberries out of the garden with my four-year-old daughter, and even while eating fast food with my husband on a road trip.
 Each of these experiences would have met with my father’s hearty approval, and I relish the joy of passing along the same legacy to my own children.

--Apple Gifford
+Apple Gifford